OpenFreeEnergy/gufe/docs/concepts/included_models.rst

 ``ProtocolUnitFailure``
 ^^^^^^^^^^^^^^^^^^^^^^^

-A :class:`.ProtocolUnitFailure` is created by a :ref
+A :class:`.ProtocolUnitFailure` retains the results from failed execution of a :ref:`ProtocolUnit <protocolunit>`.

+A ``ProtocolUnitFailure`` retains the same information as a ``ProtocolUnitResult``, but because it is returned by a failed call to its corresponding :meth:`.ProtocolUnit.execute` method, it has not outputs to retain.
+It does, however, retain the :class:`Exception` and traceback of the error.

 .. _protocoldagresult: